zowe/docs-site/docs/user-guide/configure-certificates.md

 ### Disable trust store validation of certificates

-To disable the trust store validation of southbound certificates, set the value `zowe.verifyCertificates: DISABLED` in the `zowe.yaml` configuration file.
+To disable the trust store validation of southbound certificates (i.e. certificates used for secure communication in the direction from Zowe to the external services or components), set the value `zowe.verifyCertificates: DISABLED` in the `zowe.yaml` configuration file.
 A scenario when this is recommended is if the z/OSMF certificate is be self-signed or uses an untrusted CA. In this case, Zowe API Mediation Layer does not recognize the signing authority.

 ### Enable certificate validation without hostname validation